 Develop new USWDS components to support agency emergency response efforts

 Taking action on what we learned from the research, we created and updated several design system components and templates to address the common needs agencies faced.
-These updates are included in Release 2.10.0 and you can learn more about them in our December 2020 monthly call.
+These updates are included in Release 2.10.0 and you can learn more about them in our December 2020 monthly call (available on YouTube).

 Research themes and insights